dlbogdan/universal-volume/README.md

 - **Configurable Root Path**: Define `ROOT_PATH` (e.g., `/mnt/univol`) where all volumes reside.
 - **Automatic Enumeration**: On `docker volume ls` or plugin queries, the plugin scans the root path for subdirectories and treats each as a volume.
-- **Simple Local Storage**: No external DB or advanced network mount logic—just local host folders.
+- **Simple Local/mounted distributed Storage**: No external DB or advanced network mount logic—just host folders.
 - **Persistent**: Volumes persist across Docker or plugin restarts (as long as folders remain in `ROOT_PATH`).
 - **Easy Installation**: Distributed as a Docker-managed plugin.